-The 3D Pedagogy Framework is a strategic model of inclusive teaching practice I developed over a four-year period to decolonize, democratize and diversify the curriculum in higher education (see forthcoming journal article):
+The 3D Pedagogy Framework is a strategic model of inclusive teaching practice I developed to decolonize, democratize and diversify the curriculum in higher education.

-In 2016, I developed a new 1st year politics undergraduate module based on 3D Pedagogy called Political Sociology, which ran for the first time this semester.
-Features developed for this unit, such as study groups throughout the semester to promote peer learning and continuous formative assessment have already proved highly effective a month into the module.
+In 2016, I developed a new 1st year politics undergraduate module based on 3D Pedagogy called Political Sociology, which ran for the first time in 2018.
+Features developed for this unit include study groups to promote peer learning and continuous formative assessment.

-Having already covered race, gender, religion, intersectionality and political engagement – the opportunity for one of the students to take part in a filmed discussion for BBC News around race and racism in higher education provided the perfect opportunity for experiential learning.
+Having already covered race, gender, religion, intersectionality and political engagement – the opportunity for one of the students, Nora Maganga, to take part in a filmed discussion for BBC News around race and racism in higher education provided the perfect opportunity for experiential learning.

 main picture from L to R: Prof Kevin Hylton (Patron of Black British Academics), Political Sociology student Nora Maganga, and BBC Correspondent Elaine Dunkley.